OpenNebula/docs/source/management_and_operations/edge_cluster_management/aws_cluster.rst

 Operating Providers & Edge Clusters
 ================================================================================

-Refer to :ref:`cluster operation guide <cluster_operations>`, to check all the operations needed to create, manage and delete an edge cluster.
-Refer to :ref:`providers guide <provider_operations>`, to checkk all the operations related with providers.
+Refer to the :ref:`cluster operation guide <cluster_operations>`, to check all the operations needed to create, manage and delete an edge cluster.
+Refer to the :ref:`providers guide <provider_operations>`, to check all of the operations related to providers.

 You can also manage AWS Cluster using OneProvision Fireedge GUI.